Marconiusiii/OhCraps/README.md

 On the Place Bet prompt, typing 'i' and hitting Enter will activate Inside mode, where the Place 4 and 10 will be taken down and you'll be prompted for how many units you'd like to place on the 5, 6, 8, and 9.

 Typing 'c' and hitting Enter will activate the center betting mode, where you'll be asked how many units you'd like to place on the 6 and 8 together.
 So typing '2' will place the 6 and 8 for 2 units, or $12, each.

+In Crapless Craps, pressing "ea" will prompt you for Extreme Across, meaning that the set amount of units will be placed across all numbers from 2 through 12.

+Typing "e" will activate the Extreme mode, where units will only be placed on the 2, 3, 11, and 12.

 These options provide a quick way to make common Place bets without having to jump through each individual number.
 1 Unit is equal to $5, with the 6 and 8 automatically adjusting for the $6 bets required for them.